Introduction: Who This Article Is For

 Final Truth: You’re Not Meant to Live Like This

-The reason conventional stress management doesn’t work is because it’s missing you.
+The reason conventional stress management doesn’t work is because it’s missing you—your beliefs, your biology, your patterns, your power.

 Ready to Stop Managing Stress and Start Eliminating It?